Turkish lira slips as U.S. moves closer to sanctions over S-400s

 The final version of the $740 billion annual U.S. defence spending legislation would oblige the White House to select from a list of sanctions over the S-400s, which Washington says are incompatible with NATO operations.

 U.S. President Donald Trump, who is set to step down next month, has said he will veto the bill over separate provisions.
-But he will need support in Congress and it would be the first such veto in nearly 60 years.
+But he may need some support in Congress and it would be the first such veto in nearly 60 years.

-Russia delivered the S-400 ground-to-air systems last year and Turkey has tested them as recently as October.
-Ankara says they would not be integrated into NATO systems and pose no threat, and it has called for a joint working group.
+Russia delivered the ground-to-air S-400s last year and Turkey tested them as recently as October.
+Ankara says they would not be integrated into NATO systems and pose no threat, and has called for a joint working group.

-The threat of Western sanctions has weighed on the lira currency TRYTOM=D3, which hit a series of record lows this year and was down 0.4% at 7.808 versus the dollar at 0728 GMT.
+The threat of Western sanctions has weighed on the lira currency TRYTOM=D3, which hit a series of record lows this year and weakened nearly 1% before recovering to 7.76 versus the dollar at 1019 GMT.

 Sanctions could harm a Turkish economy already struggling with a coronavirus-induced slowdown, double-digit inflation and badly depleted foreign reserves.